BenMcLean981/BenMcLean981.github.io/README.md

 ### Project Structure (Next inspired)

 I've worked with Next in the past and appreciated the fine split between pages and components, I've done the same here.
-Tests will be bundled directly next to components/pages/hooks instead of being placed in their on `__tests__` folder.
-The reason for this is I dont think building 2 seperate file trees in parallel is sustainable, I've done that in the past and found it difficult.
+I have three main folders in src (pages, components, hooks) Tests will be bundled with their respective modules.
+For example ./src/components/utils has a **tests** subfolder which contails tests for everything in ./src/components/utils folder.

 ### Running Dev Environment